pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 #### 5.2.3 Creation of the Trial Master File (TMF)

-The TMF **shall** be established during this phase to house all essential documents and study records.
-The TMF structure **shall** be organized per SOP-002 and ICH E6(R2) Section 8 to accommodate documents from all three phases (before, during, and after study conduct).
+The TMF **SHALL** be established during this phase to house all essential documents and study records.
+The TMF structure **SHALL** be organized per SOP-002 and ICH E6(R2) Section 8 to accommodate documents from all three phases (before, during, and after study conduct).